Certified Athletic Trainer (AT)

-Del Norte Sports Medicine
+Del Norte Sports Medicine team also includes

-Team Physician: Stephen Daquino, DO; FAOASM
+- Team Physician - Stephen Daquino, DO, FAOASM

-Team Chiropractor: Ian Cooke, DC
+- Team Chiropractor - Ian Cooke, DC

 About Athletic Trainers

 - ATs have been recognized as health care providers by the American Medical Association since 1990.

-Athletic Trainer vs "Trainer"
+Athletic Trainer vs. "Trainer"

 ATs are sometimes confused with personal trainers.
 There is, however, a large difference in the education, skillset, job duties, and patients of an athletic trainer and a personal trainer.
 The athletic training academic curriculum and clinical training follows a medical model.
 ATs must graduate from an accredited program.
 ATs work hard for their degree!
 Please use the full name or "AT".

-More info about Athletic Training:
+More Information about Athletic Training: